moffff/cpuminer-xzc/README.md

 This contains following optimizations by optiminer:
 * Some unnecessary computations and memory accesses removed.
 * Code for AVX2 can be enabled by compiling with "-mavx2":
-$ CFLAGS="-O2 -mavx2" ./configure && make
+$ CFLAGS="-O2 -mavx2" ./configure && make clean && make
 * Memory prefetching can be enabled by compiling with "-mavx2":
-$ CFLAGS="-O2 -DROW_PREFETCH" ./configure && make
+$ CFLAGS="-O2 -DROW_PREFETCH" ./configure && make clean && make

 The different flags can also be combined.
 If you are building for your local CPU, use "-march=native" as well.
 The hash algorithm is memory bandwith bound, therefore AVX2 / prefetching will not have a big impact on performance.